Slovenia is a picturesque marvel of wonderful landscapes, heart-warming people and untouched nature – slap bang in the heart of Europe.

 Slovenia boasts an impressive collection of over 500 castles, palaces, mansions and monasteries.

-Many of them have been preserved extremely well, while others have fallen to ruin, gradually being reclaimed by the surrounding nature.
+Many of them have been preserved extremely well, while others have fallen to ruin.

 Every castle is unique in design, with their own story of myth and legend.
-The locations you will find the castles in are spectacular and sometimes obscure.
+The locations of many castles are spectacular and sometimes obscure.

 For the more fearless traveller and fans of abandoned architecture, there are many epic and eerie locations for exploring and taking photographs.